DimaAlabsi/Reading-notes/read7.md

 * ***The POST verb is mostly utilized to create new resources.
 In particular, it's used to create subordinate resources.
 That is, subordinate to some other (e.g. parent) resource.***

+On successful creation, return HTTP status 201, returning a Location header with a link to the newly-created resource with the 201 HTTP status.

 *  ***PUT is most-often utilized for update capabilities, PUT-ing to a known resource URI with the request body containing the newly-updated representation of the original resource.
 DELETE is pretty easy to understand.
 It is used to delete a resource identified by a URI.***